nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 The naive approach is to check each input field for their associated type and basic requirements.
 To reduce boilerplate libraries and/or utility functions are used.
 After all these years I still use this naive approach regularly, particularly for microservices.

-One of my favourite tools is [JSON schema](https://json-schema.org/) which specifies validation rules like so:
+One of my favourite tools is <a href="https://json-schema.org/" target="_blank">JSON schema</a> which specifies validation rules like so:

 ```json
 {